noorye4/Puzzle/README.md

 ![split](demo/lena_3_3.png)

-We use Enumerate algorithm to calcate each combine of piece and otherise
+We use enumerate algorithm to calcate each combine of piece and otherise

     python script-puzzle random_output 2 2 lena

-now the diricetion has lena.sol file the file is store all combination information of pieces
+now the directory has lena.sol file the file is store all combination information of pieces

 We need output the lena.sol image